Skip to content

 };

 The default values are 8N1 + 115200 + full duplex + no flow control.
-When initializing in main.cpp, we only need to write:
+When initializing in UartDriver, we only need to write:

 cpp

-Here we use C++20's designated initializer—we only specify the field we need to change (baud_rate), and the remaining fields automatically use their default values.
-If you need to change the parity, just write .parity = Parity::Even, without having to list all the fields.
+Here we use C++20's designated initializer—only specify the fields that need changing (baud_rate), and the rest automatically use default values.
+If you need to change the parity, just write .parity = Parity::Even, without having to write all fields.

 Blocking Transmission: HAL_UART_Transmit

-1. Write the first byte to the DR register (triggering transmission)
+1. Write the first byte to the DR register (trigger transmission).

-2. Poll and wait for the TXE flag (Transmit Data Register Empty)
+2. Poll waiting for the TXE flag (Transmit Data Register Empty).

-3. Once TXE is set, write the next byte
+3. After TXE is set, write the next byte.

-HAL_MAX_DELAY means wait indefinitely—the function won't return until all data has been sent.
-This is perfectly fine in a debugging scenario.
-If your system has response time requirements, you can specify a timeout value (in milliseconds), and the function will return HAL_TIMEOUT when it times out.
+HAL_MAX_DELAY means infinite wait—the function won't return until all data is sent.
+In a debugging scenario, this is perfectly fine.
+If your system has strict response time requirements, you can specify a timeout value (in milliseconds), after which the function returns HAL_TIMEOUT.

 In Our Code: send_string